ahmetvkrt/pm25-diabetes-hypertension/README.md

 ## 1. Motivation

 Air pollution has become one of the most significant environmental determinants of human health, contributing to millions of premature deaths globally each year.
-Among its components, fine particulate matter (PM2.5) has been shown to cause chronic diseases such as diabetes and hypertension.
+Among its components, fine particulate matter ($\text{PM}_{2.5}$) is particularly dangerous due to its ability to enter the bloodstream, potentially triggering chronic conditions like diabetes and hypertension.

-This project aims to explore, at the county level across the United States, whether long-term exposure to PM2.5 correlates with higher prevalence of diabetes and hypertension.
+This project aims to explore, at the county level across the United States, whether long-term exposure to PM2.5 correlates with a higher prevalence of diabetes and hypertension.
+Unlike simpler studies that use broad county averages, this research begins at the census tract level—a much finer geographic scale—to capture local variations in pollution and health and combines this finer data to generate more precise county-level estimates.
 Behavioral and lifestyle risk factors such as obesity, smoking, and physical inactivity will be included as control variables.
 The goal is to integrate environmental and public health data to reveal potential population-level associations and evaluate how much environmental exposure contributes beyond individual behaviors.

 ## 2. Datasets